 - Failure to cut off alcohol service to an intoxicated or belligerent passenger who later committed an assault.

 The cruise line may also be held liable for further injury, including psychological injury, for handling the aftermath of a sexual assault in a negligent manner.
 Proper handling would include, but not necessarily be limited to, providing adequate medical care to the victim and restraining the assailant.

 In order to protect your rights after being assaulted on a cruise ship, it is important that you seek legal advice from an attorney experienced with cruise line negligence as soon as possible after the incident in which you were injured.

-The cruise ship injury lawyers of the Cohen & Jaffe law firm have extensive experience with state and federal laws, and international treaties that pertain to criminal acts and negligence on cruise ships, including cases of sexual assault, rape and other forms of criminal assault.
+The cruise ship injury lawyers of the Law Office of Cohen & Jaffe, LLP have extensive experience with state and federal laws, and international treaties that pertain to criminal acts and negligence on cruise ships, including cases of sexual assault, rape and other forms of criminal assault.

 Our cruise ship negligence attorneys also understand how upsetting and potentially embarrassing it can be for victims of sexual assault to pursue a legal action.
 You have our promise to handle your case with the highest level of sensitivity, discretion and professionalism.
 Our only concern is to see that you receive the justice you deserve, and we will work diligently to pursue your case in the most efficient and stress-free manner possible.

 Call our Long Island law firm at 516-358-6900 or contact us online now for an immediate response.
 Our New York cruise ship assault attorneys are ready to provide a free consultation about the legal options available to you.
 We can meet at your home, a hospital or wherever it is convenient and comfortable for you.